 2) Author hReview: There is both a free and premium version of this plugin (I’m using the free version).
-Author hReview creates a review box in your post where you can list the name, author, version number (if applicable), rating and brief summary.
+Author hReview creates a review box in your post where you can list the name, author, version number (if applicable), rating, and brief summary.
 I’ve adjusted this plugin so it shows at the bottom of my post as opposed to the default top right of the post (it was too crowded with my featured image).

 You can view the premium version and the free version to see what’s right for you.

 3) Blubrry PowerPress: Blubrry PowerPress is an all in once podcasting plugin.
 There are a handful of podcasting plugins available, but I chose this one because it was recommended by The Podcast Answer Man (Cliff Ravenscraft) and is also the plugin my business partner, Steve O’Sullivan uses.
-I’ve recorded screenshots and am doing a step-by-step set up guide for the plugin (it’s pretty involved).
+I’ve recorded screenshots and am doing a step-by-step setup guide for the plugin (it’s pretty involved).
 This plugin (FREE) comes with everything you need for podcasting, including iTunes specifications & submission.

-6) Easy Digital Downloads: Like I mentioned in the podcast, this is one of my favorite new plugins!
+6) Easy Digital Downloads: As I mentioned in the podcast, this is one of my favorite new plugins!
 And yep, it’s free!
 It was created by Pippin Williamson.
 The plugin works great as is, right ‘out of the box’.
 There are free and premium extensions available to add additional functionality and options.
-You’ll be hearing much more about this plugin in upcoming months from me, but for now I recommend you download it and test it out (yep, just the free version will get you going).
+You’ll be hearing much more about this plugin in upcoming months from me, but for now, I recommend you download it and test it out (yep, just the free version will get you going).
 Keep in mind this is for digital products only.
 Get Easy Digital Downloads here.

 Get the Amazon S3 Extension here